Crumb Top Baking

 • Avocado Pumpkin Oatmeal Breakfast Cookies

-If you make these avocado banana cookies, I’d love to hear what you think in the comments below!
+If you make this recipe, I'd love to hear what you think in the comments below!

 HUNGRY FOR MORE?
-Don’t forget to sign up for the Crumb Top Baking Newsletter and follow along on Instagram, Pinterest and Facebook!
+Sign up for our newsletter and follow Crumb Top Baking on Instagram, Pinterest and Facebook!

-Avocado Banana Cookies (Gluten-Free)
+Avocado Banana Breakfast Cookies (Gluten-Free)

-• Prep Time: 10
+Prep Time: 10 minutes minutes

-• Cook Time: 15
+Cook Time: 15 minutes minutes

-• Total Time: 25 minutes
+Total Time: 25 minutes minutes

 Ingredients

-• 1 cup chopped avocado chunks (fresh or frozen – see note)
+• 1 cup chopped avocado chunks, fresh or frozen - see note

 • 1 medium-sized overripe banana

-• 1/2 cup coconut sugar
+• ½ cup coconut sugar

-• 2 large eggs
+• 2 large eggs, room temperature

 • 1 teaspoon vanilla extract

-• 1 1/2 cups almond flour
+• 1 ½ cups almond flour

 • 1 teaspoon baking soda

-• 1/2 teaspoon kosher salt
+• ½ teaspoon kosher salt

 • 2 cups gluten-free rolled oats

-• 1/2 cup dairy-free dark chocolate chips
+• ½ cup dairy-free dark chocolate chips

-• 1/2 cup unsweetened medium coconut
+• ½ cup unsweetened medium coconut

 Instructions

-1. Pre-heat oven to 375F and line a baking sheet with parchment paper.
+• Preheat oven to 375F and line a baking sheet with parchment paper.

-2. In a blender, add the avocado, banana and sugar.
+• In a blender, add the avocado, banana and sugar.
 Blend on high until smooth.
 Add the eggs and vanilla and blend until incorporated.

-4. At this point, you can pour the batter into a large bowl and stir in the oats, chocolate chips and coconut, or you can just add those ingredients to the blender and stir them into the batter.
-(Don’t blend in these ingredients).
+• At this point, you can pour the batter into a large bowl and stir in the oats, chocolate chips and coconut, or you can just add those ingredients to the blender and stir them into the batter.
+(Don't blend in these ingredients).

-5. Using an ice cream scoop, place mounds of the cookie dough about 1 inch a part on the baking sheet.
+• Using an ice cream scoop, place mounds of the cookie dough about 1 inch a part on the baking sheet.
 You should get 12 large cookies.
 Flatten them a bit on top with a spoon.

-6. Bake for 13-15 minutes, or until the edges are browned.
+• Bake for 13-15 minutes, or until the edges are browned.
 Remove from oven and let cool on pan for 15 minutes before transferring to a wire rack to cool completely.

-7. Store in an airtight container at room temperature for 2-3 days, or for a chewier texture, store in the refrigerator and enjoy within 5-6 days.
+• Store in an airtight container at room temperature for 2-3 days, or for a chewier texture, store in the refrigerator and enjoy within 5-6 days.
 Freeze for up to 3 months.

 Notes